pandodao/docs.pando.im/docs/manual/mint.md

 pUSD is an [ERC20 token](https://etherscan.io/address/0xdbaef6da45984a9329c2640d19dcb9f62dc2ab66), and has been transfered to Mixin Network since [Dec 23th 2020](https://etherscan.io/tx/0xccd66572e85d66cc05d50e2a16be0eb2348e34cedd34df89113e4b515caaf210).
 So you can store pUSD in any Mixin Network compatible wallet or Ethereum-compatible wallet.

+## Supported Collaterals

+The collateral is the pledged asset that is used to mint pUSD.
+The collateral is locked in the vault and can be reclaimed when the vault owner repays the minted pUSD balance.

+At present, Pando supports to use following assets as collateral to mint pUSD:

+1. BTC.
+Min collateral rate: 150%.
+2. ETH.
+Min collateral rate: 150%.
+3. EOS.
+Min collateral rate: 200%.
+4. DOGE.
+Min collateral rate: 200%.
+5. BCH.
+Min collateral rate: 200%.
+6. FIL.
+Min collateral rate: 200%.
+7. ZEC.
+Min collateral rate: 200%.
+8. DOT.
+Min collateral rate: 200%.
+9. UNI.
+Min collateral rate: 200%.

+Some assets are supported as collaterals, but not yet available for minting new pUSD:

+1. XIN.
+Min collateral rate: 200%.
+2. sETH-BTC.
+Min collateral rate: 150%.
+3. LTC.
+Min collateral rate: 200%.
+3. MOB.
+Min collateral rate: 200%.

 ## Vaults

 A Vault is where the vault owner deposit pledged asset and minted stable cyptocurrency pUSD.